Harvey Birdman, Attorney at Law: Home media

-Each DVD is in the shape of a law book.
-Each season's box art is nearly identical, and the only change for each season is the background colour (Volume One is brown purple, Volume Two is blue, and Volume Three is black).
+Warner Home Video released three volumes of DVDs of the series, each in the shape of a law book.
+Each season's box art is nearly identical; the only change for each season is the background colour (Volume One is brown purple, Volume Two is blue, and Volume Three is black).
 The small picture next to the title and the title itself also appears different.
 In April 2005, Adult Swim had a "Do Our Work For Us" contest for Harvey Birdman Season 1 on DVD.
-The objective of the contest was to ask viewers to make their own fan-made promo commercial for the upcoming DVD.
+The objective of the contest was to ask viewers to make their own fan-made promo commercial for the then-upcoming DVD.

+The series is also available on HBO Max.

 Music

 The theme song is an edited version of the song "Slow Moody Blues" written by Reg Tilsley.
-Other notable songs used in the show include Charlie Steinman's "It Is Such A Good Night" (also known as "Scoobidoo Love") and a lyricless version of Gianni Morandi's "La Mia Mania" (also known as "Okay Maria").
+Other notable songs used in the show include Charlie Steinman's "It Is Such a Good Night" (also known as "Scoobidoo Love") and a lyricless version of Gianni Morandi's "La Mia Mania" (also known as "Okay Maria").

+Other media

 Video game

 A video game based on the series has been released for the PlayStation 2, Wii and PlayStation Portable video game consoles.
 It was developed by High Voltage Software and published by Capcom, with gameplay mechanics similar to Capcom's Ace Attorney series.
 It was released on January 8, 2008, and includes five new, interactive cases.